 “When you bike commute, that’s often the best part of your day, as opposed to a commute being drudgery and the worst part of the day,” says Mozer.
 “Hopefully, things click well, and you’ll soon be enjoying yourself out there.”

 RESOURCES: According to the Bureau of Transportation Statistics, 26 percent of people who aren’t biking don’t have access to a bike.
-See if your city has a bike share program by visiting IBF’s www.ibike.org/encouragement/freebike/index.htm.
-(And read our article about how to start a bike-share program ).
-Local bike shops often refurbish bikes and sell them at a discount, and don’t forget garage sales and Web sites like Freecycle.org, eBay.com, and Craigslist.org for used bicycles.
+Read our article about how to start a bike-share program ).
+Local bike shops often refurbish bicycles and sell them at a discount, and don’t forget garage sales and website like Freecycle, eBay, and Craigslist.

 Practice makes perfect: Plan a walking or biking route based on how comfortable you are alongside traffic.